V4Fire/Client/src/components/super/i-data/README.md

 ### Changing of `db`

-Before setting a new `db` value, it will be compared with the previous.
-The new data will be applied only if it is not equal to the previous.
-To compare, by default is used `Object.fastClone`.
-This behavior can be canceled by switching the `checkDBEquality` prop to `false`.
-Or you can provide a function to compare within this prop.
+Before setting a new `db` value, it will be compared with the previous one.
+The new data will only be applied if it is not equal to the previous one.
+The default comparison is `Object.fastClone`.
+This behavior can be overridden by switching the `checkDBEquality` prop to false.
+Or you can provide a function to compare in this prop.

 ### Converting provider data

-By default, all providers produce immutable data: it helps optimize memory usage, as all components with the same provider share one instance of data.
+By default, all providers create immutable data, which helps optimize memory usage because all components with the same provider share the same instance of data.

 If a component wants to modify data within `db`, it has to clone the original object.
-You can easily do it by calling `valueOf` method from `db` value.
+You can easily do it by calling the `db.valueOf` method.

 ```
 this.db = transform(this.db?.valueOf());
 ```

-It works because all providers override the default `valueOf` method of data objects.
+This works because all providers override the default `valueOf` method for data objects.

 #### `dbConverter`

-Every child instance of iData has a prop that can transforms data from a provider before saving it to `db`.
+Each child `iData` instance has a property that can transform the data from the provider before it is stored in `db`.
-You can pass a function or a list of functions that will be applied to provider data.
+You can pass a function or a list of functions to be applied to the provider data.

 ```
 < b-example :dataProvider = 'myData' | :dbConverter = convertToComponent